KenyonY/openai-forward/README.md

 # Service Usage

-Simply replace the OpenAI API address with the address of the service we set up, such as:
+Simply replace the OpenAI API address with the address of the service we set up, such as `Chat Completion`
 ```bash
 https://api.openai.com/v1/chat/completions
 ```